Provocative - Satirical - Insightful

 The scene is one house on Clybourne Street in Chicago’s South Side.
 In 1959, a Black family moves in.
 In 2009, a white family does.
 In between, everything changes - attitudes, demographics, and property values.
 Winner of both the Pulitzer Prize and the Tony Award for Best Play, Clybourne Park is a razor-sharp satire about the politics of race, housing, and gentrification.

-Loosely inspired by Lorraine Hansberry's A Raisin in the Sun, Bruce Norris's pitch-black comedy takes on the specter of gentrification in our communities, leaving no stone unturned in the process.
+Loosely inspired by Lorraine Hansberry's A Raisin in the Sun, Bruce Norris's biting, dark comedy takes on the specter of gentrification in our communities, leaving no stone unturned in the process.